 Since the stock market is the most famous market, and our primary focus at Stockpile, let’s start there.

 A stock market crash can be defined as a rapid and sometimes unanticipated drop in the price of stocks.
-This can be the result of many things including environmental disasters, political events, earning reports, media hype, and more.
-At the most basic level, however, the price of a stock will drop when the majority of sell orders are set below the current market price.
+This can result from many things, including environmental disasters, political events, earning reports, media hype, and more.
+However, at the most basic level, the price of a stock will drop when the majority of sell orders are set below the current market price.
 For example, if a share is steady at $100, and a large number of shareholders put up sell orders for $80, then the price would start to decrease.

 So what are some of the main factors?